 - Avoid rushing into new tasks.
 Be deliberate and stop to think and plan before beginning a task, whether it’s taking out the garbage or conducting a meeting.

 - Be patient with yourself.
 Getting angry only makes it more difficult to remember.
-Learning relaxation techniques can help you cope with changes.
+Learning relaxation techniques can help you cope with the frustration and anxiety caused by changes in your memory.

 - Allow those close to you to help you.
 It’s not easy to admit you need help, but letting those who care about you lend support is important to your independence.